ordinals/ord/docs/src/guides/wallet.md

 ord wallet restore --from descriptor
 ```

-Then paste the descriptor into the terminal and press CTRL-D on unix and CTRL-Z
+Paste the descriptor into the terminal and press CTRL-D on unix and CTRL-Z
 on Windows.

 Receiving Sats